1 Lies Creditors Tell Debtors About Bankruptcy

 4. Everyone will find out about your Bankruptcy.

-In the past, many small-town newspapers published a weekly list of individuals who were declared “bankrupt.”
+In the distant past, many small-town newspapers published a weekly list of individuals who were declared “bankrupt.”
 Thankfully, those days are behind us.
-Although accessing bankruptcy records is still easy and free, most people prefer to spend their time on more productive activities.
-If someone does discover your situation and chooses to gossip, they’re probably not the nicest person—someone who isn’t worth your concern.
-And anyone worthy of your respect will see such people with the contempt they richly deserve.
+Although accessing bankruptcy records is easy and free, most people prefer to spend their time on more productive activities.
+If someone does discover your situation and chooses to gossip, they’re probably not the nicest person, which makes them someone who isn’t worth your concern.
+Anyone worthy of your respect will see such people with the contempt they richly deserve.

-5. Bankruptcy is a sin – if you don’t pay your debts and file for Bankruptcy, God will punish you.
+5. Bankruptcy is a sin – if you don’t pay your debts and file for Bankruptcy, God (or Karma) will punish you.

-The Bible addresses creditors’ obligations towards unfortunate debtors in Deuteronomy 15:1-11, saying, in the pertinent part, “At the end of every seven years you (the creditor) shall grant a release of debts.
+The Bible addresses a creditor’s obligation to unfortunate debtors, saying, in the pertinent part, in Deuteronomy 15:1-11 “At the end of every seven years you (the creditor) shall grant a release of debts.
 And this is the form of the release: Every creditor who has lent anything to his neighbor shall release it; he shall not require it of his neighbor or his brother, because it is called the LORD’s release.”
 In other words, our Lord God requires creditors to be compassionate to Debtors who can’t pay their financial obligations.
 The only sin is that of a grasping creditor who demands repayment when it isn’t possible.
+The Bible does not address the issue of the unfortunate Debtor being sinful.
+Does your faith have text that condemns a Debtor for getting into debt?
+If so, leave this information and the citation in the comment section.

 6. Bankruptcy won’t eliminate the debt owed to us because…